JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2021-09-29-xlm_roberta_base_finetuned_hausa_ha.md

 **xlm_roberta_base_finetuned_hausa** is a ** Hausa RoBERTa** model obtained by fine-tuning **xlm-roberta-base** model on Amharic language texts.
 It provides **better performance** than the XLM-RoBERTa on named entity recognition datasets.

-Specifically, this model is an *xlm-roberta-base* model that was fine-tuned on the Amharic corpus.
+Specifically, this model is an *xlm-roberta-base* model that was fine-tuned on the Hausa corpus.

 ## Predicted Entities